 Intermediate U2N Relay UE: A U2N Relay UE having both PC5 connection to a parent UE and PC5 connection to a child UE or a U2N Remote UE for serving the U2N Remote UE in case of multi-hop L2 U2N Relay communication.

 Last U2N Relay UE: A U2N Relay UE having both Uu connection to the network and PC5 connection to a child UE for serving a U2N Remote UE in case of L2 U2N Relay communication.
-The child UE is the U2N Remote UE in case of single-hop L2 U2N Relay communication50.
+The child UE is the U2N Remote UE in case of single-hop L2 U2N Relay communication[RIL]: E050, SLRelay.

 Candidate configuration: A configuration part of an RRCReconfiguration message associated with a candidate cell, e.g., for LTM or subsequent CPAC.
 A candidate configuration can be a complete candidate configuration or a delta configuration relatively to a reference configuration.